andytanghr/Bidder-App/README.md

 # Roles and Responsibilities

-## Real-time Auction Bid Function, User Interface, and Interactivity via Socket.io - Andy Tang
+## Auction Bidding Function, User Interface, and Interactivity via Socket.io - Andy Tang
 Andy Tang envisioned a web application that invoked in the user the excited feeling of being at a real life auction house.
 As such, Andy took responsibility for developing the real-time auction bid function that updated the database and transmitted the user's bid to credit card processing, provide instantaneous updates to the application's auction interface and database.

 <img src="https://i.imgur.com/2Lfun0E.png" width="60%" align="center">